List of Coronation Street characters introduced in 1971: Laura Howard

 Laura Howard was the first wife of Alan Howard.
 Their son Mark was born in 1952.
 The marriage was over by 1969 when Alan came to Weatherfield to oversee the salon he had just purchased.
 Alan briefly met Laura in 1971 when he was staying at a hotel in Leeds.
 She admitted that there were times when she missed him but he was honest and said he didn't feel the same way.
 The reason he gave for seeing her was to enquire after Mark who he was estranged from.

 By 1972 Laura had opened up her own salon in Harrogate and helped Alan financially in order for him to buy the Canal Garage.
 In August of the same year, Laura came to Coronation Street to tell Alan and Elsie Tanner that she was getting re-married and wanted to drop Alan's loan – although Elsie refused.

 Despite appearing in the programme, before her appearance dialogue in 1970 names Alan's first wife as Dorothea and later on Alan states that his wife was much younger than himself.
 The age difference once Stella Tanner had been cast eighteen months' later did not seem to be as great as implied.

+Edie Burgess

+Edie Burgess, played by Elizabeth Kelly, appeared in two episodes in 1971.
+She is the mother of Freda Burgess (Ali Briggs) and the sister-in-law of Emily Bishop (Eileen Derbyshire).
+Kelly later gained prominence on another soap opera, EastEnders, as Nellie Ellis.